 The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 This is a comprehensive guide to setting up Salesforce Metrics within Ambition.
-We advise working through the entire document if this is the first time that your Organization has setup Salesforce Metrics within Ambition.
+We advise working through the entire article if this is the first time that your Organization has created Salesforce Metrics within Ambition.
 Below are quick links to specific aspects of setting up Salesforce Metrics.

 Building Salesforce Metrics: